jondoesntgit/jondoesntgit.github.io/_posts/2017-08-23-im-worth-more-than-monopoly-money.md

 # Conclusion

-So in conclusion, here are 5 pieces of advise I would share with someone wanting to journey into being debt free:
+So in conclusion, here are 5 pieces of advice I would share with someone wanting to journey into being debt free:

 1. Listen to Dave Ramsey
 2. Get on a written budget